 Instead of INGOs deciding what training national NGOs need, they now control their own capacity-strengthening budgets."
+(Key informant, INGO)

 The Yemen Joint Response under the DRA stands out as a progressive model of equitable partnerships between international and national organizations, including WLOs delivering GBV services.